Adaptive Linear Programming Decoding of Nonbinary Linear Codes Over Prime Fields: Adaptive Linear Programming Decoding

 \subsection{Efficient Implementation for $p=3$}

-In this subsection, we explicitly develop an optimized version of \cref{alg:SAgeneral} for the case of $p=3$.
-Note that there is only one relevant class $\mathcal T^{\bm m = (0,0,0)}$ (cf. \cref{sec:q3}), such that the \enquote{$\bm m$}-parameter is omitted in the sequel.
+In this subsection, we explicitly develop an optimized version of Algorithm~\ref{alg:SAgeneral} for the case of $p=3$.
+Note that there is only one relevant class $\mathcal T^{\bm m = (0,0,0)}$ (cf. Section~\ref{sec:q3}), such that the \enquote{$\bm m$}-parameter is omitted in the sequel.

-The optimization problem in \cref{eq:sepOpt_generic} simplifies to the following form for $p=3$:
+The optimization problem in \eqref{eq:sepOpt_generic} simplifies to the following form for $p=3$:

-To solve \cref{eq:sepOpt}, we first ignore \cref{eq:sepOptFacet}, \ie find $\hat\boldtheta$ that unconditionally minimizes $\Psi(\boldtheta,\boldx)$ by computing, for $i \in \range d$,
+To solve \eqref{eq:sepOpt}, we first ignore \eqref{eq:sepOptFacet}, \ie find $\hat\boldtheta$ that unconditionally minimizes $\Psi(\boldtheta,\boldx)$ by computing, for $i \in \range d$,

 breaking ties arbitrarily.